bahamagician/inky-sm/README.md

-# Emails for SoftMoc Based on Foundation for Emails
+# Emails build based on Foundation for Emails 2

 ## Installation